JoseJuan98/ml-regression-project-california-housing/src/Report.md

 The dataset contains several features, including the median income, median house age, and median number of rooms per house, among others.
 The target variable or dependent variable for this analysis is the `median_house_value` which represents the median price of the houses per block group.

-The dataset is available from the University of Porto by the [Luís Torgo's page](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html) and is often used in regression analysis and machine learning tasks.
+The dataset is available from the University of Porto by the Luís Torgo's page \[[3](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html)\] and is often used in regression analysis and machine learning tasks.

 ## Hypothesis